Codecademy/docs/content/kotlin/concepts/datetime/terms/asTimeZone/asTimeZone.md

   - 'paths/computer-science'
 ---

-The **`.asTimeZone()`** method in Kotlin Convert a UtcOffset object to a time zone with a fixed offset(FixedOffsetTimeZone).
+The **`.asTimeZone()`** method in Kotlin converts a `UtcOffset` object to a time zone with a fixed offset(`FixedOffsetTimeZone` object).
 This function is part of the `kotlinx.datetime` library.
 It is particularly useful in scenarios where working with fixed time zones is required within applications that handle multiple time zones.

 ## Syntax